mcdays94/cloudflare-booth-puzzle/README.md

 # Cloudflare Booth Puzzle System

   > **⚠️ Vibe Coding Experiment Disclaimer**
   > This project is a vibe coding experiment - built for fun, exploration, and learning.
 The code, architecture, documentation (including this README), and features were developed in an experimental, iterative manner.
 While functional, this should be considered a proof-of-concept rather than production-ready enterprise software.
 Use at your own discretion! 🚀

   A comprehensive Cloudflare Workers application for managing interactive puzzles at cybersecurity conferences.
 This system replaces traditional cardboard puzzles with a digital solution that includes puzzle display, attendee submission, and winner selection.

+  > **Note:** There is an improved, faster version of this project that uses Durable Objects instead of KV.
+Check it out here: https://github.com/mcdays94/cloudflare-booth-puzzle-do

   ## Features

 ### 🧩 Puzzle Display
 - Beautiful, responsive puzzle interface optimized for vertical displays
 - QR code generation for easy mobile access